Toronto Vacation Guides & Ideas

 One of the best parts of your trip to Toronto is sure to be staying in vacation rental.
-You can opt for a cozy cottage near the beach, a condo or apartment downtown, a villa near the ski slopes or a bungalow near the waterfront.
+You can opt for a condo or apartment downtown, a villa near the ski slopes or a bungalow near the waterfront.
 With so many options, you’re sure to find the perfect spot to call home during your holiday.
 Vacation rentals come in a variety of sizes with any number of bedrooms, so you won’t have to worry about who has to sleep on the floor or the couch.

 Whether you’re looking for something charming and cost-efficient or luxurious and worthy of a splurge, there are vacation rentals to suit any price point.
 All rentals offer exciting extra amenities to make sure you’re nothing but pleased when you leave.
 From fireplaces to can’t-be-beat views, private pools and hot tubs, fully equipped kitchens, washing machines and free WiFi you’ll find everything you could need or want in Toronto’s vacation rentals.